pustotnik/zenmake/docs/buildconf-taskparams.rst

     parameter ``source``.

-    Also you can set the same value for the all build tasks and often it's not a problem until different tasks uses the different files in parameter ``source``.
+    Also you can set the same value for the all build tasks and often it's not a problem while different tasks uses the different files in parameter ``source``.

     Set this parameter only if you know what you do.